Skip to content

 Travis Wetland Observation Room

 North-east Christchurch is home to an abundance of flourishing reserve land to explore.
-Head north for the popular retreat of The Groynes, where you’ll discover a wealth of picnic spots, walking trails amid wildlife and lush greenery.
+Head north for the popular retreat of The Groynes, where you’ll discover a wealth of picnic spots, walking trails amid wildlife and lush greenery, it also has an incredible dog park.
 Nature lovers will be in heaven at Styx Mill Conservation Reserve – home to an array of vegetation and birdlife to spot on its many walking tracks.
 For bird lovers, Travis Wetland hosts 55 species, living within a huge wetland park.

 Christchurch Port Hills View of Christchurch City at Sunset